-Religious leaders don’t have to deliver much at all during their followers’ lifetimes.
-In fact, it works in the leaders’ favor to minimally address their followers’ current sufferings, as that strengthens the appeal of the imaginary next life.
+Religious leaders don’t have to deliver much at all during their followers’ lives.
+In fact, it works in the leaders’ favor to minimally address their followers’ current sufferings, as that strengthens the appeal of the imaginary next life!

 The past three weeks I’ve gone to 7-11 to get a morning coffee.
 More often than not, I see people buying lottery tickets during the 2-3 minutes when I’m there.

 What accounts for this behavior?
-Not everyone who buys a lottery ticket is a math illiterate.
+Not everyone who buys a lottery ticket is innumerate.

-I’ll guess that the behavior is a symptom of hopelessness.
-People’s widespread feelings of hopelessness cause them to generate a faith that an exceedingly-improbable event can miraculously happen in their lives.
-The lottery-ticket behavior follows.
+I’d guess that it’s a symptom of hopelessness.
+Feelings of hopelessness cause us to generate a faith that an exceedingly-improbable event will benefit our life.
+Lottery-ticket behavior follows.